cimentadaj/lexis_plot/README.md

 password
 ```

-Saved as a text file
+Saved as a text file.
+If you're forking this from Github, make sure that `id.txt` is included in `.gitignore` to avoid uploading your credentials to Github.
+It should be like this by default.

 3) Install the package `renv` for package management: `devtools::install_github("rstudio/renv")`
 4) Open an R session with the working directory set to the root of this cloned repository and run `renv::restore()` to install all packages automatically